MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 When software becomes very complex, procedural programming can become too cumbersome.
 As a solution to this complexity, software engineers looked for logical and intuitive ways to **group together various data and actions**.
 There are multiple ways to accomplish this, but the most popular is **Object Oriented Programming** or **OOP**, which you will encounter again and again in your career as a software engineer.

-We've learned how to use functions to create code that is re-usable and maintainable.
+So far we've learned how to use functions to create code that is re-usable and maintainable.
 We also have already benefitted from some of the power that objects give us but haven't explored the depths that are available to us.

 # Importing Your Class Module